SecretFoundation/SecretWebsiteContent/developers/index.md

 <template v-slot:description>

-Build contracts with <a href="https://build.scrt.network/dev/privacy-model-of-secret-contracts.html#tx-parameter-verification"> encrypted</a> inputs, output and state enabled by a decentralized network of TEEs.
+Build contracts with <a href="https://build.scrt.network/dev/privacy-model-of-secret-contracts.html#tx-parameter-verification" target="_blank"> encrypted</a> inputs, output and state enabled by a decentralized network of TEEs.

 </template>